 Asking no questions can look like you have no interest, but too many can inconvenience your interviewer.
-Ultimate Interview author Lynn Williams explains how to get the right balance of brevity and relevance in your questions, and helps you make sure that they’re useful to you too.
+How to get the right balance of brevity and relevance in your end-of-interview questions.

 Your questions should convey your interest in the job and the company, so have some ready.
 Look on this as your best and last chance to demonstrate your intelligent curiosity, your positive motivation and your cultural fit.